Page Contents

 Finally, after exploring the Withlacoochee State Trail, I suggest spending the evening in Downtown Inverness, walking the streets and admiring the character of this town.
 If you head to the courthouse, you’ll find lots of boutique shops and restaurants.
 Watch the video to see which one I picked.

-Inverness: “a quintessential small town done right”.
+Inverness: “A quintessential small town done right”.

 Kayaking at the Chassahowitzka River